 Before buying a home in the midst of a pandemic, you need to understand the state of the mortgage industry.
 This information is vital if you want to make the best purchase possible with the information available.

 In 2022, as we gradually get out of the pandemic, the state of the mortgage industry is getting better.
 Lending standards are still very tight.
 However, banks and lenders have hired more people to meet robust demand.
 As a result, bank spreads have narrowed, which is good for the consumer.

 I’ve kept in touch with the mortgage lender representative who refinanced my previous home in 2019.
 He works for one of the top five largest banks in the country and is a top 20% producer in his department.
 In other words, he knows exactly what is going on in the mortgage market from the inside.

-The housing market is heating up for a number of reasons:
+The housing market is strong for the following reasons:

 - The S&P 500 closed up 18% in 2020 and 27% in 2021 and the NASDAQ closed up 43% in 2020 and 25% in 2021, but down in 2022

 - Months of pent-up demand due to shelter-in-place and confidence in the economy is returning

 - The realization that having a home is more valuable because more time is spent at home

 - The desire to have a nicer or a larger home given we are spending more time at home

 - The desire to invest in a relatively more stable asset class